gagneurlab/drop/docs/source/prepare.rst

 maxVarFreqCohort       numeric    Maximum variant frequency among the cohort.                                                                               ``0.05`` qcVcf                  character  Full path to the vcf file used for VCF-BAM matching.
-Refer to `files-to-download`_.                                       ``/path/to/qc_vcf.vcf.gz`` qcGroups               list       Same as “groups”, but for the VCF-BAM matching                                                                            ``# see aberrant expression example``
+Refer to `files-to-download`_.                                       ``/path/to/qc_vcf.vcf.gz`` qcGroups               list       Same as “groups”, but for the VCF-BAM matching                                                                            ``# see aberrant expression example`` dnaRnaMatchCutoff      numeric    fraction (0-1) used to seperate "matching" samples and "non-matching" samples comparing the DNA and RNA data during QC    ``0.85``
 =====================  =========  ========================================================================================================================  ======